IronCityCoder/hasher/README.md

 - Searching reports or directories for specific hashes
 - Reading in the data from previous reports

-Goals for hasher 2.1.0 will be:
-- Having the option for taking in a list of types or hashes.
-- A 'recent' log that will hold the locations of the last X reports for fast access.
+## Todo

+- Recognize single hash input or file that has list of hashes
+ - Parse that list
+- Store X most recent reports
-- Expanded testing suite.
+- Add unit testing for main scanning
-- Remove all dependencies on os library
+- Verify hashes used are secure

 ### Installation